at-cg/MMC/README.md

 4) Upload the final_output.histo file to <a href="http://qb.cshl.edu/genomescope/">Genomescope</a> with the following parameters:
 Kmer length = 21, Read length = 250, Max kmer coverage =  3000000

-5) Multiply the Genomescope output returned with invdelta (here 256) to get the estimated genome size.
+5) Multiply the Genomescope's estimated genome size with inverse of density δ (which is 256 here) to get the final estimated genome size.

 Benchmark
 =